What's New

 HOTELS

 JW MARRIOTT STAR PASS RESORT IS CELEBRATING ITS 20TH ANNIVERSARY IN 2025 - To celebrate, this AAA Four-Diamond resort began a $70 million renovation which will continue over the next four years.
 Already completed are new cabanas with upgraded amenities such as larger TVs, modular functionality to accommodate larger parties, and upgraded seating.
 Covered canopies and private coves have also been added to the Lazy River and the pool features additional seating capacity.
 The Salud Terrace received all new seating, fire elements and modern landscaping.
-Beginning in May 2025, all 575 guest rooms and over 100k square feet of meeting space will receive an extensive facelift with an estimated completion date of May 2026.
+Beginning in May 2025, all 575 guest rooms and over 100k square feet of meeting space will receive an extensive facelift with an estimated completion date of Winter 2026.

 CASA ALCALDE AT HACIENDA DEL SOL – Tucked away within the iconic Hacienda del Sol resort, Casa Alcalde is a stunning new addition to Tucson’s luxury accommodations.
 This 3,400-sq.-ft. private residence features two bedrooms, two patios, and two and a half baths, offering the perfect blend of traditional and modern luxury.
 Casa Alcalde will be open for booking in February 2025 and can accommodate up to six overnight guests.
 It also provides a stunning boutique setting for private receptions of up to 35 guests.
 Guests also enjoy access to Hacienda del Sol’s award-winning amenities, including three pools, a luxurious spa, world-class dining, and lush gardens.